eltioemil/e1000.github.io/cv.md

 ### System Administrator / DevOps
 **Rentalia Holidays S.L.** — *Madrid | Jun 2013 – Jan 2016*
-- Migrated from baremetal to OpenNebula-based virtualization
+- Migrated from bare metal to OpenNebula-based virtualization
 - Introduced CI/CD and config management with Puppet and Foreman
 - Boosted uptime from 97% to 99.9% by modernizing legacy systems